 Off site, partake in whale watching and kayak tours; visit beaches; fish, crab; ride horses; visit wineries, cheesemakers and farmers markets; and take in local art created by exceptional artists in many mediums.

 Cost: Accommodation prices can be found on the website.
-The range for spa services is wide, with massages starting at $110 to a personalized and guided wellness retreat for $1,400.
+The range for spa services is wide, with massages starting at $160.

 Book a deal: The best rates are Sunday through Thursday in spring.
-Sunday dinners as a package with a room are a bargain.
+Watch the website for special offerings.

 Quoteworthy: “The spa there was so lovely.
 You take a walk along this outdoor boardwalk to get there and it’s right next to the water.
 You can do a nice steam with a friend before the massage.
 My massage was possibly my best ever.” — Jess Thomson

 Photo credit: The Inn at Langley

 Semiahmoo Resort, Golf, and Spa, Blaine